lagimik/PartnerCrucible/DataAISolutionArea.md

 Source | Description | Notes
 :----- | :-----  | :-----
+[Azure AI Bootcamp](https://vshow.on24.com/vshow/Azure_Depth/registration/22504) | Attend this bootcamp to learn about Azure artificial intelligence (AI) services designed for developers and data scientists to do more with less.
+Take advantage of responsible AI practices, decades of breakthrough research, and flexibility that Azure AI offers to build and deploy your own AI solutions.
+Engage with Microsoft leaders and product experts to acquire the knowledge to access and integrate high-quality vision, speech, language, and decision-making AI models through simple API (application programming interfaces) calls in your apps and services and create your own machine learning models with tools like Jupyter Notebooks, Visual Studio Code, and open-source frameworks like TensorFlow and PyTorch. | On-demand
 [Hands on with AI](https://aidemos.microsoft.com/) | Dive in to interactive demos that showcase a selection of the capabilities of the Microsoft AI platform | AI demos
 [AI & ML Academy](https://microsoft.github.io/PartnerResources/skilling/ai-ml-academy) | This academy includes 5 modules, all of which build on top of each other.
 It incorporates technical assets as well as best practices.
 We include common AI/ML scenarios that we have seen throughout various industries.
 The objective of the academy is to help you all move faster and build effective solutions | MSUS
 [AI and Machine Learning Partner Prep](https://msuspartners.eventbuilder.com/AIMLPartnerPrep) | On-demand videos - These sessions will allow your team to develop the capabilities of enabling customer adoption of AI and implementing Azure solutions for AI-powered apps and machine learning life cycles. | Events